Abbalolo/bank-management-app/README.md

 - Try-catch blocks are used to catch exceptions that may occur during deposit and withdrawal operations.
 The `finally` block is used for cleanup operations, such as hiding the form, ensuring that certain code executes regardless of whether an exception occurs or not.

-Overall, your code demonstrates a well-structured web application with good error handling, data persistence, and user interface interaction.
-It makes effective use of classes, switch statements, and try-catch-finally statements to create a functional banking website.